 The precision and power of the G-Series forwarders’ boom control is unprecedented.
 New controllers, simplified CAN busses and streamlined electrical systems bring more power, speed and precision control to the boom.
 The updates decrease malfunction sensitivity and accelerate troubleshooting.
 The number of fuses has been reduced thanks to controllers that recognize overcurrent situations and cut the feed when necessary to protect the equipment.

-The IBC is available as option for CF5-boom.
+IBC is available as an option for CF5 boom.
 The boom becomes more accurate and easy to operate: the operator controls the boom tip directly instead of controlling independent boom joint movements.
 The system also considerably reduces the number of tuning parameters needed and increases durability of boom structures and hydraulic cylinders.

 The system has predefined limit values and it adjusts boom operations within these limits according to need.
 IBC system also has a separate, preprogrammed option for unloading, where the strong jib and main boom movements are used more.

 In the latest 2.0 version of intelligent boom control, the precision of the grapple control has been improved, especially in long reaches.
 The software uses information about the grapple position, and the speed of the rotation in long reaches matches that of short reaches.

 The IBC system also features electrical end damping for all the main boom movement directions.
 The system dampens the cylinder end movements softly and stops strong blow-like loads in the end positions which makes driving smoother and also improves the durability of the boom.

 Operators can adjust the overall speed of the IBC system according to their needs.
 They can also adjust the speed between various boom parts or change it by using the extension boom manually during operation.
 The system is switched on and off with the press of a button.